lulasz/SuperFSM/README.md

         });

-        _fsm.SetState("STATE 1"); // You need to select the first state _fsm.Start(); // You need to start it at the end.
-Adding more states after starting is not recommended, but should work
+        _fsm.SetState("STATE 1"); // You need to select the first state _fsm.Start(Time.deltaTime); // You need to start it at the end with time delay execution, basically put Time.deltaTime or Time.unscaledDeltaTime
     }

 }